geosoft1/tools/HOWTO.md

         Permission denied (publickey).

-You enter work password.
-Uninstall, reinstall and check password.
+You enter a wrong password.
+Reinstall and check the password.

 **Using go from Terminal**